-- closes the loop between grasp planning and control through stability estimation and finger gaiting; - introduces a Gaussian Process-based cluster analysis for the Hierarchical Fingertip Space representation that is considering surface properties of objects and viable contact locations; - optimizes grasp adaptability and demonstrates informed finger gaiting by considering viable hand configurations and object shape knowledge.
+- provides an optimization framework for both grasp synthesis and finger gaiting; - closes the loop between grasp planning and control through stability estimation and finger gaiting; - optimizes grasp adaptability and demonstrates informed finger gaiting optimization by considering viable hand configurations and object shape knowledge.

 We review the related work in Sec.
 II and present the methodology in Sec.
-III, Sec.
-IV and Sec.
+III - Sec.
 V. We evaluate in Sec.
 VI and then conclude in Sec.
 VII.

-K. Hang, J. A. Stork, Y. Bekiroglu, F. T. Pokorny and D. Kragic are with KTH Royal Institute of Technology, Stockholm, Sweden, as members of the Computer Vision & Active Perception Lab., Centre for Autonomous Systems {kaiyuh, jastork, yaseminb, fpokorny, dani}@kth.se.
+K. Hang, J. A. Stork, Y. Bekiroglu, F. T. Pokorny and D. Kragic are with the Computer Vision and Active Perception Lab, CAS, CSC at KTH Royal Institute of Technology, Stockholm, Sweden. {kaiyuh, jastork, yaseminb, fpokorny, dani}@kth.se.

-M. Li and A. Billard are with Learning Algorithms and Systems Laboratory (LASA) at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland {miao.li, aude.billard}@epfl.ch.
+M. Li and A. Billard are with the Learning Algorithms and Systems Laboratory (LASA) at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland {miao.li, aude.billard}@epfl.ch.

 Fig. 2.
-Schematic overview of the system: Pre-grasping: After the Hierarchical Fingertip Space is generated, grasps are synthesized by a multi-level refinement strategy.
+Schematic overview of the system - Pre-grasping: After the Hierarchical Fingertip Space is generated by a Gaussian Process (GP) based filter, grasps are synthesized by a multi-level refinement strategy.
 Grasping: The synthesized hand configuration is used to execute the grasp.
 Post-grasping: Once tactile feedback is available, grasp stability is monitored by a learned probabilistic model.
 If a grasp is estimated as unstable, the stability is maintained through force adaptation or finger gaiting.